uclh-criu/learning-datascience/Instructions/Instructions for facilitators.md

 Share all files via Slack.
 Candidates should then be able to download them onto their own computer.

 Also note that the slides and handout are built using a truncated version of the CCHIC dataset.
-This may mean that candidates see different numbers on the slides, compared to the ones the see on their own screens.
+Candidates can use this trucated version to practice during the course.
+They will also be given the option to sign the CCHIC user sharing agreement and access the full CCHIC public dataset.

 Consider using a 'red sticker, green sticker' method of checking which candidates need help.
 Give each candidate a red and green post it note, and ask them to put the green sticker up when they have completed a task, and a red one up if they need help.